slock83/forkyz/README.md

 Additions:

+* Support non-standard clue lists and "zoned" clues.
+E.g. spirals and rows gardens in IPuz and JPZ.
 * Support for bar puzzles (in IPuz and JPZ format).
 * Updated file handling compatible with Android 11.
 * Import of puzzles as well as download.